-The handy reference guide for individual employees – Bribery Prevention Booklets offer a concise summarisation of the Bribery Act for staff, with a check list for them to sign and date confirming they’ve understood their personal obligations.
+Concise reference guides for individual members of staff – Bribery Prevention Booklets offer a handy source of guidance on the Bribery Act, with a check list for staff to sign and date confirming they’ve understood their personal obligations.
 Available in packs of 20.

 Bribery Prevention at a glance